dmer/pix/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="flickr_test_set_96" %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection

+This is a demonstration and test site using a small subset of the author's flickr photos and metadata.
 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata